DO YOU OR YOUR CHILD EXPERIENCE ANY OF THE FOLLOWING?

 The Smart Vision Skills Assessment allows us to detect and manage a wide range of vision problems including eye movement, focus, binocular eye coordination and visual perceptual deficits that interfere with the learning process.
 All children that come to our practices have a comprehensive eye examination so as to determine whether their vision skills are preventing them from performing optimally.

-At Smart Vision Optometry in Sydney, we use the latest computerised analytical testing methods developed by universities around the world to assess reading efficiency and visual performance including:
+At Smart Vision Optometry in Sydney, our eye examinations use the latest computerised analytical testing methods developed by universities around the world to assess reading efficiency and visual performance including:

 Functional Vision Skills influencing visual fatigue, efficiency and progressive shortsightedness: